sowcow/blog/content/posts/2001-a-space-odyssey.md

 The movie feels very humane at certain moments dispite it being not the most cozy watch.
 Understanding the whole thing makes it a comedy too.
+This makes for an interesting depth in it.